 The mime with which some villagers are now engaged in this activity of the knives comes, then, from afar: forges, fullers, mechanisms and gadgets of all conditions associated with rainwater and rural areas.
 The forged was always a derivation of the water currents, and as the water of a river flows today in a constant way in 14 craft workshops and in a small industry in the same capital of the council.
 Towards 1960 there were some 80 workshops in Taramundi.
 Today the visitor can see the work of the ferreiros or manufacturers of knives and knives in Abraído, Aguillón, Bres, Cabaniñas, Esquíos, Llan, Loutima, Mousende, Nogueira, Rio del Louro, Vega de Llan and Vilanova.
 In the House of Culture of Taramundi you can also contemplate a permanent exhibition of knives.

-Counterfeiting and fraud of this artisan product is common.
-It is easy to acquire an alleged Taramundi knife, but it is less easy for it to be truly artisan.
-So the best thing is to get closer to this city and visit some of its workshops on the spot.
-Thus we will know a way of life and passing the signs of authenticity of the product.
+Counterfeits and fraud of this artisan product is common.
+It is easy to acquire a suspected Taramundi razor, but it is less easy than being a truly artisan.
+So the best thing is to approach this municipality and visit one of its workshops on the spot.
+In this way we will get to know a way of life and in passing the signs of authenticity of the product.
 Then we can buy with enough tracks.

 In the workshop of Vega de LlanFor example, we find the Antonio Díaz, father and son, who are concerned about inscribing in their products the appropriate signs of the original, including the acronym A of their name.
 They will show us the whole manufacturing process.
 A careful and deliberate work, masterly, in search of a perfect razor, unique and different from the rest.
 Both have been in this small iron industry since 1974 and say that it takes no less than five years for an apprenticeship as God intended.
 Actually the skill and mettle required by this craft can not be less time, we are aware of this when contemplating their work.
 The craftsman's hands are made of equal patience and agility, adapt their movements to the precise requirements of each stage.